unsigned-enby/lSel/README.md

 make -j$(nproc)
 ```
 from the project's root directory.
-Optionally, you may use `-DLSEL_STATIC=1` to creat a static binary.
+Optionally, you may use `-DLSEL_STATIC=1` to create a static binary.
 However,
 please not that the TUI library FTXUI will be statically compiled either way.

 ## Install